Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Seattle's games this year have gone over the total in six out of 16 opportunities (37.5%).

+- The Seahawks rack up 22.3 points per game, comparable to the 20.5 the Cardinals allow.

-- Seattle is 6-2 against the spread and 6-2 overall in games when it scores more than 20.5 points.
+- Seattle is 6-2 against the spread and 6-2 overall when the team records more than 20.5 points.

-- The Seahawks have turned the ball over 11 times, 14 fewer times than the Cardinals have forced turnovers (25).
+- This year the Seahawks have 11 turnovers, 14 fewer than the Cardinals have takeaways (25).

 Home and road insights

-- Arizona has two wins against the spread, and is 3-4 overall, at home this season.
+- At home this year, Arizona has two wins against the spread and is 3-4 overall.

 - The Cardinals have one win ATS (1-1) as 6.5-point favorites or greater at home.

-- This year, in seven home games, Arizona has hit the over three times.
+- Arizona has hit the over in three of seven home games this season.

-- Seattle is 4-4 against the spread, and 3-5 overall, in away games.
+- On the road, Seattle is 3-5 overall and 4-4 against the spread.

-- The Seahawks are unbeaten ATS (1-0) as 6.5-point underdogs or more on the road.
+- On the road, the Seahawks are unbeaten ATS (1-0) as 6.5-point underdogs or more.

-- Seattle has gone over the total twice in eight away games this year.
+- This season, in eight away games, Seattle has gone over the total twice.

 Powered by Data Skrive.